-Meirowitz & Wasserberg, LLP, is a law firm for the people of New York City.
+Meirowitz & Wasserberg, LLP is a team of NYC personal injury lawyers dedicated to helping injury victims in Manhattan and across the state of New York.
 We do not represent big companies.
 We work hard to help citizens recover their losses after car accidents so they can get their lives back together.

 Why Choose Sam ‘N’ Dan as your NYC Car Accident Lawyer?

 - We handle all car accident cases on a contingency fee basis.
 We never charge a fee unless we recover compensation on your behalf.

 - Our attorneys have secured over $100 million in verdicts and settlements on behalf of our clients.

 - We understand how car insurance companies operate and will not settle your claim for less than it’s worth.

 - If the insurance company does not treat you fairly, we will not hesitate to take your case to court.

 - We have the resources needed to properly investigate and litigate even the most complex car accident cases.